jhallen/joes-sandbox/vivado/README.md

 # IP Integrator / Block design

 Block designs must also be created outside of the project directory (for example, in our ip/ directory).
-This is odd, because the contents of the block design end up in the project tcl script produced by write_project_tcl.
+This is odd, because the block design ends up as a set of commands in the project tcl script produced by write_project_tcl.
 The problem is that the HDL wrapper file is not produced by the project tcl, but must exist for this script to work without failing.

 When block designs are produced in ip/, many files are generated, but only the wrapper file has to be checked into the source control.
 This file is